reddgr/chatbot-response-scoring-scbn-rqtl/README.md

 - First approximation and feature calibration using a linear decision tree model.

 ## 11. Logistic Regression
-- Implementation of a logistic regression model for classification tasks.
+- Implementation of a simplified logistic regression model for predicting response votes, using only SCBN-RQTL-related metrics.

 ## 12. Neural Network
-- Implementation of a neural network model for further classification and analysis.
+- Implementation of a neural network model for predicting response votes, using only SCBN-RQTL-related metrics.

 ## 13. Kaggle Submission
 - Preparation and submission of the final model and results to Kaggle.